keemax/blackjack-new/README.md

 }
 ```

-## object reference
+## Object Reference

 **player:** player object
-  **chips:** Current chip stack.
+  -**chips:** Current chip stack.
 Includes wager amount if a wager is currently on the table.
-  **name:** Player name, supplied by POST request to `/player`.
+  -**name:** Player name, supplied by POST request to `/player`.
-  **hand:** Hand belonging to player.
+  -**hand:** Hand belonging to player.
-    **cards:** List of card objects.
+    --**cards:** List of card objects.
-      **value:** Value of a card as it applies to the point total.
+      ---**value:** Value of a card as it applies to the point total.
 All face cards have value 10.
-      **suit:** Suit for funsies.
+      ---**suit:** Suit for funsies.
 You probably won't use this
-    **soft:** Whether or not this hand is "soft" aka contains an ace and has value <= 11.
+    --**soft:** Whether or not this hand is "soft" aka contains an ace and has value <= 11.
-    **value:** Current value of the hand.
+    --**value:** Current value of the hand.
 If soft, value could be this value or this value + 10.
 **game:** Game object.
-  **deckNumber:** Current deck being used.
+  -**deckNumber:** Current deck being used.
 This value is incremented each time the deck is shuffled.
-  **players:** List of players in this game.
+  -**players:** List of players in this game.
 If a player runs out of chips or takes too long, they won't be in this list.
-  **dealerUpCard:** Card object representing the dealer's face up card.
+  -**dealerUpCard:** Card object representing the dealer's face up card.
 This card is also included in "revealedCards".
-  **active:** Boolean representing whether or not this game is active.
+  -**active:** Boolean representing whether or not this game is active.
 False before game has been started, and false after either all players run out of chips or last round has been reached.
-  **revealedCards:** List of card objects.
+  -**revealedCards:** List of card objects.
 Every time a card from the current deck is flipped face up, it will be added here (including dealerUpCard).
 Resets when deck is shuffled.
-  **id:** this game's ID.
+  -**id:** this game's ID.

-## General notes and errors
+## General Notes and Errors
 This may look like a REST API, but it doesn't follow many of the REST conventions.
 It is intended serve as a fun way to demonstrate your knowledge of consuming APIs, a very useful skill with many applications.
 One of the standard features of REST is a stateless server.
 This server is very far from stateless... it is keeping track of multiple games with multiple players, each in a certain state at any given time.
 Because of this, you will have to perform some non-traditional (i.e. hacky) calls to make everything work nicely.
 Since the server has no way of talking to the clients (to perhaps, notify a client it is his or her turn to play), you must periodically poll the server to get this information.
 That is the sole purpose of the `/myTurn` endpoint.
 Once you register your player, you must wait for the game to begin.
 You can do so by hitting `/game/:gameid` every second or so (plz don't DDOS the server) until `active` is `true`.
 You can get info on games/players any time you want.
 Those endpoints shouldn't return an error unless you forget an ID or pass in an invalid one.
 However, all the endpoints that require `playerId` as a parameter are specific to you.
 You should always make sure it's your turn (by hitting `/myTurn` every second or so until `true`) before calling these.

 Here's some example errors: